irensaywhen/100-days-of-code/R1 - plans.md

 ## Preface

 Hello.
 My name is Irina, and I'm a fulltime freelance frontend developer.
+You might wonder, why I call it my first Round while it is the second one.
+That's simple.
+I wasn't making a structured, well-written log during my first round.
+That's a shame.
+That's why I want to make it my first well-structures and consistent round.
 **#100DaysOfCode** helped me to bring my coding skills onto next level during my first round, reach out great people, become a part of the community.
 I learned about
 - tooling and automation with *Gulp* and *Webpack*,